Michael Craig (footballer, born 2003)

-Michael James Craig (born 16 April 2003) is a professional footballer who plays as a right-back for EFL League One club Leyton Orient.
+Michael James Craig (born 16 April 2003) is a professional footballer who plays as a right-back for National League side Harrogate Town, on loan from EFL League One club Leyton Orient.
 Born in England, he was a youth international for Scotland.

 Background

 Michael Craig and his younger identical twin brother Matthew were born 2 minutes apart on 16 March 2003.
 Both of their grandfathers hail from Scotland including Aberdeen born Ron Still who top scored for Notts County one season and also played for Brentford, both in the mid-1960s.

 Club career

 Craig and twin brother Matthew both played for Watford at a young age before both joined Tottenham Hotspur when aged 12.
 Michael was at Arsenal between Watford and Spurs.
 Whilst with Tottenham Hotspur, Craig featured on the bench for the away leg of their UEFA Europa Conference League Playoff tie against Paços de Ferreira.
 In February 2022, he went on trial with fellow Premier League side Southampton.